elhamarmin/Decision-Tree/README.md

 - The decision tree reveals that `Glucose` and `BMI` are critical features in diabetes diagnosis.
 - The improvement in accuracy when using `criterion="entropy"` and limiting tree depth helps reduce overfitting and enhances generalizability.

-### Code Reference
-Refer to the project code for detailed steps on data preparation, training, and evaluation, including the creation of visualizations.